Red spitting cobra: Diet

 This species has a wide range of prey, but they prefer amphibians such as toads and frogs, if and when they are available.
 However, they will prey on rodents, birds and probably other snakes.
 They are known to raid chickens in the region.

 Reproduction

 The red spitting cobra is oviparous.
 The female will lay 6 to 21 eggs.

 Venom

 The venom of this species, like most spitting cobras, contains a mixture of neurotoxins and cytotoxins.
 Bite symptoms include slight pain around the wound and numbness of the lips, fingers and tongue.
 Although it rarely causes human fatalities, survivors are usually disfigured.
 The murine IP value for this snake is 2 mg/kg.

 In September 2011, a snake keeper from the Eastern Cape in South Africa died shortly after a red spitting cobra sprayed venom into his face while he and a friend were photographing the snake.
 Some of the venom was believed to have entered his nasal passages and led to anaphylactic shock.
 His asthma is believed to have contributed to the fatal reaction.
-An autopsy done on him by the Eastern Cape provincial pathologist revealed no biting or damage either in his nasal cavities, throat or lungs.